BrendanFDMoore/udacity-git/Notes.md

 - `git clone source` copies `source` repo to current working directory
 - `git commit` starts the commit process
 - `git checkout branch/commit` changes files to match to tip of `branch` or as at `commit`
-- `git init` creates a new repository in the current working directory?
+- `git init` creates a new repository in the current working directory
+	- `git init sub_dir` will create a repo in new dir `sub_dir` of cwd
+- `git status` shows the state of the staging area (things added but not yet committed)

+`git config --global color.ui auto` to configure colour output